laidlaw42/gis-datasets/README.md

 ###### Developer Education
-A list of learning materials for learning how to program in Python.
-I would recommend starting at the [<b>GIS Programming Roadmap</b>](https://github.com/petedannemann/GIS-Programming-Roadmap/blob/master/README.md) is a decent place to keep track of your dev journey and find more advanced tools.
+A list of learning materials for learning how to program in Python and using that knowledge for data science applications.
+I would recommend starting at the GIS Programming Roadmap as it is a decent place to keep track of your dev journey and to find more advanced tools.
 The <b>Think Python<b> text offers a pretty gentle introduction into the Python programming language.
 - [Data Science in Python](https://greenteapress.com/wp/) - free texts for data science programming in Python.
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - free textbook on the popular data analysis libraries in Python such as Numpy and Pandas.
 - [Geo-Python](https://geo-python.github.io/site/) - free geo-centric Python programming course.